tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### columnResize `String`

-Fires when the user resizes a column.
+Fired when the user resizes a column.The event handler function context (available via the this keyword) will be set to the widget instance.

+For additional information check the [columnResize](/api/web/grid#events-columnResize) event documentation.

 #### Example
     <kendo:grid columnResize="handle_columnResize">